 - You don’t need a data connection to send and receive messages.
 RCS texts will revert back to SMS and MMS automatically when there is no data connection available or the receiving handset doesn’t support RCS.

 - Messaging apps aren’t tied to a phone number, whereas RCS is.
-This is huge benefit for businesses that have an established phone number.
+This is a huge benefit for businesses that have an established phone number.
 They can communicate via text with customers from the exact same number they use to make and receive phone calls.

 - Users don’t need to install a separate application to receive RCS communications.
 If the recipient’s phone doesn’t support RCS, the messages will revert automatically to SMS or MMS.